 Child neglect is a misdemeanor crime in Maryland.
-The law prohibits parents, family members, and other adults in the home who have care or responsibility for a child from neglecting the child.
+The law prohibits parents, family members, and other adults in the home who have care or responsibility for a child, or any other person who has care or custody or responsibility for the supervision of a child from neglecting the child.
 Child neglect is defined as:

 - an intentional failure;